 Time spent on leave from Montana Tech does not earn service time toward eligibility for sabbatical assignment.
-The seven years of service required for sabbatical assignment eligibility must be completed by the time the leave is started, not necessarily by the time the application is filed.
+The six years of service for faculty and seven years of service for administrative and professional staff members required for sabbatical assignment eligibility must be completed by the time the leave is started, not necessarily by the time the application is filed.

-214 FACULTY LEAVE OF ABSENCE
+212 FACULTY LEAVE OF ABSENCE

 The Institution does not normally grant short leaves of absence for faculty personnel.
 In unusual or emergency situations, leaves are authorized either with or without pay.
-To apply for leave, it is necessary to prepare an Application for Leave form that may be obtained from the Personnel Office.
+To apply for leave, it is necessary to prepare and execute a Leave Approval Form that is available through Administrative Services.
 To ensure that salary is not deducted if the leave is with pay, it is necessary for the faculty member to make up the time lost or to make some commitment to the Institution.
 The immediate supervisor is responsible for and must verify that the time and/or responsibilities are completed.

-215 EMERITUS RANK FOR RETIRING FACULTY
+213 EMERITUS RANK FOR RETIRING FACULTY

 Upon the recommendation of a department faculty, Deans or Department Heads shall nominate faculty for emeritus rank.
-After approval by the institution faculty, VCAA/R and Chancellor, these nominations are forwarded to the Board of Regents for their concurrence.
+After approval by the institution faculty, Provost/EVCAA and Chancellor, these nominations are forwarded to the Board of Regents for their concurrence.
 Emeritus faculty members may enjoy library privileges, the MUS's health insurance plan for retired faculty members and may attend, without vote, meetings of their department, institution and general faculty.
 Free campus parking permits are available and emeritus faculty can use the HPER Complex under the same terms and conditions of regular faculty members.